Go Tutorial: Data Types

 What you'll learn in this Go data types tutorial

-- Type inference — Go figures it out — You have been using `:=` without ever writing the type name.
-That is because Go looks at the value and figures out the t…
+- Type inference — Go figures it out — You have been using `:=` without writing the type name.
+Go reads the value and picks the type automatically.
+Run this an…

 Go Data Types concepts covered